John Monteath Robertson

-John Monteath Robertson FRS FRSE PCS CBE LLD (1900–1989) was a 20th-century Scottish chemist and crystallographer.
+John Monteath Robertson (July 24, 1900 – December 27, 1989) was a Scottish chemist and crystallographer.
 He was the recipient of the Davy Medal in 1960 and president of the Chemical Society from 1962 to 1964.

 Life

 He was born on 24 July 1900 at Nether Fordun farm near Auchterarder the son of William Robertson, farmer, and his wife, Jeannie Monteath.
 He was educated at Auchterarder Primary School then Perth Academy.
 He then studied chemistry at Glasgow University graduating BSc in 1923, MA in 1925.
 He then continued as a postgraduate gaining his first doctorate (PhD) in 1926.
 Under the advisement of G. G. Henderson, he produced a doctoral thesis entitled "The structural relationships of certain members of the bicyclic sesquiterpene series".
 In his graduate work, he crystallized sesquiterpene derivatives and gave them to William Henry Bragg for X-ray diffraction.
 He sent a caryophyllene alcohol.
 The structure was not solved until approximately 30 years later.

 In 1926, he began work as a researcher at the Royal Institution in London, under the tutelage of Bragg.
 He continued to work on sesquiterpene derivatives, but also shifted his attention to physics.
 In 1928 he obtained a post in physics at the University of Michigan in the United States, but returned to the Royal Institution at the Davy-Faraday Laboratory in 1930.
 During that time, he solved many small, organic molecule structures by X-ray crystallography.
 In particular, he reported the structures of several novel phthalocyanines.
 Robertson used heavy-metal derivatives to solve the phase problem by Isomorphous replacement, which paved the way to determine novel structures.